symblai/symbl-docs/management-api/trackers/delete-tracker.md

 ```Content-Type	``` | Yes | `application/json`
 ```x-api-key``` | No | DEPRECATED.
 The JWT token you get from our [authentication process](/docs/developer-tools/authentication).

-### Request Query Parameters
+### Request Parameters
-The following request parameter (query-param) is accepted in the URI:
-`trackerId` - The unique ID of the Tracker to be deleted.
+The request parameter `trackerId` (the unique ID of the Tracker to be deleted) is accepted as a path param in the URI.

 ### Sample Response Body
 ```javascript